egfx/ShareableTweets/README.md

-# GoodTwitter
+# Gr8Twitter
-Removes twitters stupid redesign in chrome by changing the user agent on all requests to twitter.
-I don't really know any JS or anything about addons, pull requests are appreciated.
-This was built in 10 minutes, so good luck.
+An enhanced fork of GoodTwitter, a Chrome Extension that brought the old Twitter.com back.
+Gr8Twitter adds a Facebook Reaction's bar to the timeline which let's you create Facebook share links for your tweets.

 ## Installation
-This extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/goodtwitter/jbanhionoclikdjnjlcmefiofgjimgca).
+This extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/shareable-tweets/gmdhfohiimofdkgfibdamlamdbehooba).

 ## License
 This extension is released under the [MIT License](https://opensource.org/licenses/MIT).